 If three characters survived at Milon Z. and the opportunity for killing Tellah presents itself, take it.

-After the battle, get the crystal, leave the room, and cast Exit.
+After the battle, get the crystal and leave the room.

 Take the black chocobo back to the Chocobo Village, get a chocobo and return to Toroia.